opengeospatial/geoapi/tools/src/main/shell/README.md

   in a single location.
 To generate the bundle file, just invoke the "pack.sh" script from any directory after a successful Maven build.

-For more information, see http://www.geoapi.org/tools/.
+For more information, see the http://www.geoapi.org/tools/index.html page.